Belarus moves jailed opposition blogger Roman Protasevich and partner Sofia Sapega to house arrest

-Belarusian authorities have released jailed opposition blogger Roman Protasevich and his Russian-national partner Sofia Sapega to house arrest after the pair have been in pre-trial detention for over a month.
+Belarusian authorities have released jailed opposition blogger Roman Protasevich and his Russian-national partner Sofia Sapega to house arrest after the pair were in pre-trial detention for over a month.

 The co-founder of the opposition NEXTA Telegram channel, Protasevich was arrested after a commercial Ryanair flight was ordered to the ground on May 23 after it briefly crossed into Belarusian airspace during a routine flight from Athens to Vilnius, where Protasevich was living in exile.
 Sapega was accompanying him on the flight.

 Both have been charged with organising mass protests and face up to 15 years in jail if convicted.
-It is still not clear if Sapega has been formally charged with anything and her case is complicated by the fact that although she is a long time resident of Belarus she remains a Russian passport holder.
+It is still not clear if Sapega has been formally charged with anything and her case is complicated by the fact that although she is a long-time resident of Belarus, she remains a Russian passport holder.

-Both have been forced to appear on Belarusian state TV on several occasions where they have publicly confessed to their “crimes” and thrown their support behind Belarus' president Alexander Lukashenko.
-In an interview on state TV Protasevich had cuts and bruises on his wrists leading his friends and family to claim that he had been tortured.
+Both have been forced to appear on Belarusian state TV on several occasions, where they have publicly confessed to their “crimes” and thrown their support behind Belarus' President Alexander Lukashenko.
+In an interview on state TV Protasevich had cuts and bruises on his wrists, leading his friends and family to claim that he had been tortured.

 The Ryanair incident caused widespread outrage in the rest of Europe, which imposed some of the harshest sanctions ever on Belarus this week, including targeting Belarus’ main export products.